 2 Simple Ways to Handle Objections…

 The easiest way to hit objections is with a F.A.Q section or page.
-This is simple because you’re able to lay out the objections one by one in the form of a question, and then hit on each one.
+This is simply because you’re able to layout the objections one by one in the form of a question, and then hit on each one.

 The other (and more effective) way is to hit on these objections throughout the body of your copy.
 This flies under the radar, and you’re handling their objections along the way, without them even realizing it’s happening.